 - Tests are run on stool or blood samples taken from people with symptoms of foodborne illness to determine if a foodborne pathogen is the cause.
-For example, if someone has bloody stools and other symptoms of E. coli O157:H7, tests are done to determine if the person has indeed been sickened by E. coli bacteria, and if the serotype of E. coli involved is O157:H7.
+For example, if someone has bloody stools and other symptoms of E. coli O157:H7, tests are conducted to determine if the person has indeed been sickened by E. coli bacteria, and if the serotype of E. coli involved is O157:H7.

 - Tests are run on any food or environmental samples collected by health officials to determine if the samples are positive for a foodborne pathogen.

 - With bacterial foodborne pathogens – Campylobacter, E. coli, Listeria, Salmonella, and Shigella – DNA testing can be done to determine the genetic fingerprint (PFGE pattern) of the bacteria.
 If these patterns match, it suggests that various unrelated individuals may have been infected by a common source.
 If the PFGE pattern of the strain found in ill persons and in a food product match, it is highly likely that the food product is the source of the outbreak.
 Matching PFGE patterns are an important part of proving “causation” in a food poisoning case seeking money damages.

 Our lawyers are some of the few in the nation that use this evidence to sue restaurants, grocery stores, food companies, hotels, building owners, and others.
 They have won millions for their clients for both personal injury and wrongful death claims, including a recent $4.5 million settlement.